top of page

 PSYCHOLOGY & MENTAL HEALTH

-Work with patients struggling with mental health problems seeking clinical support.
-Work in a mental health center combining local culture with clinical practice.
+Work with people in a hospital mental health department with struggling with mental health issues or seeking clinical support.
+Work in a center that is buidling the profound combination between local culture and clinical practice.

 ABOUT THIS PLACEMENT